 This article, in a slightly edited form, first appeared on Pain News Network on August 10, 2019.

-The has recently published a series of stories about the volume of opioids distributed over the past several years.
+The Washington Post has recently published a series of stories about the volume of opioids distributed over the past several years.
 Over 76 billion pills have been distributed throughout the U.S. from 2002 through 2012.
 That sounds like a huge amount, but it is difficult to know what the number means.
 It is clear that the stories are meant to suggest the number of pills is excessive and responsible for the rise in opioid overdose deaths.

 Though the situation has been framed largely as a prescribing problem, the reasons for the drug crisis are many.
 While overprescribing has certainly been a factor, it is probably less important than other factors, such as joblessness, homelessness, and despair, that may be more challenging to address.

 The Correlation Between Prescriptions and Overdose Deaths

 Let’s examine the data about the relationship between opioid prescriptions and overdose death rates.

 The number of opioid prescriptions in the United States peaked in 2012 and reached a near 15-year low in 2017.
 Despite the steep decline by 2017 in the number of opioids prescribed, overdoses from all opioids continued to increase throughout that year.
 Overdoses from prescription opioids represented only 25% of the total number of drug overdoses.
 Therefore, something more than the supply of prescription opioids contributed to the number of overdoses.